txt/ase19/docs/tools.md

 of other values were more important.
-Experienced analysts know that such negative results (that some attributes can be ignored) are important[^holmes] since they let us simplify how we report models,  thus simplifying  all the subsequent activity inspired by that model.
+Experienced analysts know that such negative results (that some attributes can be ignored) are important (\*) since they let us simplify how we report models,  thus simplifying  all the subsequent activity inspired by that model.

-[^holmes]: From the _Adventure of Silver Blaze_ by Arthur Conan Doyle.<br>Gregory (Scotland Yard detective): "Is there any other point to which you would wish to draw my attention?"<br> Holmes: "To the curious incident of the dog in the night-time."<br> Gregory: "The dog did nothing in the night-time."<br> Holmes: "That was the curious incident."
+(\*) From the _Adventure of Silver Blaze_ by Arthur Conan Doyle.<br>Gregory (Scotland Yard detective): "Is there any other point to which you would wish to draw my attention?"<br> Holmes: "To the curious incident of the dog in the night-time."<br> Gregory: "The dog did nothing in the night-time."<br> Holmes: "That was the curious incident."

 ## Optimizers